gilshm/ee046746/README.md

-# Technion EE046746 - "Algorithms and Application in Computer Vision"
+# Technion EE046746
+"Algorithms and Applications in Computer Vision"